oussamabenkemchi/Amazon_clone/README.md

 ### Description
 This is a simple clone for Amazon web site.

+### functionalities
+  - Sign Up/ Sign In
+  - Add/ delete items from basket

 ### Used technologies
   - React.js
   - firebase for authentication and hosting.